 Interpolate (only available with Weight:Meshes)

-Alter to Rest Pose (no longer recommended)
+Alter to Rest Pose (only in experimental settings, deprecated!)

 What is Alter mesh to Rest Pose ?

 First of all: This technique is very outdated.
 You should not use it by any means.
 We keep this function available only for the history and for very special cases where the creator (you) know exactly what happens behind the scene!
 So, we warned you.
 Now you are on your own:

 This video is about what the Alter to Restpose feature actually does for you

 Below you find some explanation.

 In principle this option does the equivalent of the following procedure: